longcoding/moon-api-gateway/README.md

           app-service-contract: ['01', '02']
           app-ip-acl: ['127.0.0.1']

+- init-enable: The initial registration setting is not used.
+- app-service-contract: A list of API services that app has permission to use.
+- app-ip-acl: The whitelist of ip that can use this App key(=API Key).
+- app minutely/daily ratelimit: The amount of APIs available to the app.

 B. Second
  <br />
-    - Set up Service and API expose configuration in application-apis.yml <br />
+    - Set up service and API specification configurations in application-apis.yml <br />
-    - The Gateway brings Service and API information to APIExposeSpecification By APIExposeSpecLoader.
+    - The API Gateway obtains Service and API information through the APIExposeSpecLoader.

     api-spec:
       init-enable: true